Quantum Break: Audio

 According to Remedy, audio drives the visual effects.
 The development team put a lot of effort into differentiating normal time and time stutters.
 When time enters a stutter, many audio effects change, with guns firing at a lower pitch, while dialogue and music began stretching.
 The goal for the change was to allow players to recognize the change of time state "with their eyes shut".
 The team wrote a reference guide, describing the sound of time stutters.
 They chose words including "violent" and "unpredictable", but avoided using "sci-fi" and "digital".
 The team also used Audiokinetic Wwise to sync audio with gameplay.

 The game's soundtrack was composed by Petri Alanko, the composer of Alan Wake.
 Alanko made use of the modular audio software Reaktor, but was not satisfied with the software's built-in instruments and decided to create his own set of custom sounds.
 The music in the game was described by Alanko as "meandering" and "sublime" to support the game's emotional moments, while intentionally avoiding aggressive tones.
-The soundtrack was inspired by albums from Tangerine Dream, Hecq, Michael Stearns and Aphex Twin, and Reznorian.
+The soundtrack was inspired by the music of Tangerine Dream, Hecq, Michael Stearns, Aphex Twin and Trent Reznor.
 He intended to add orchestral soundtrack into the game, but Microsoft rejected the idea.
 The music changed to an electronic style, and he used artificial instruments such as Roland synthesizers. iam8bit is set to release a vinyl limited edition of the game's soundtrack in the third quarter of 2016.

 In 2015, Lifeboat Productions hired John Kaefer for the soundtrack of the TV show.
 Kaefer and Alanko did not cooperate with each other closely as the level of interactivity between the two mediums are different.
 Due to the game's alternate content, he had to compose several music pieces for some scenes.
 As the TV show served to expand on the story and provide explanation, the music reflects the "ideas of intrigue, deception, tension, love, and loss".

 As Remedy encouraged YouTubers to make videos about the game and players to share their experience with others, the team introduced an audio option which allows players to turn off licensed music.
 This allows YouTubers to upload their videos online without having to worry about copyright infringement.
 The licensed music featured in the game was specially chosen by Lake, and is played at the end of each act and the credits scene.